cisagov/ScubaGoggles/baselines/commoncontrols.md

 7. A list of system defined rules displays.
 For each of the rules listed above, edit the configuration:
     1. Select the rule by clicking the table row for the rule.
     2. Select **Actions**.
-    3. From the Actions page, configure the **Severity** for the alert to High, Medium, or Low, and select **Send to alert center** if available, if not available or supported select **Send email notifications** and specify recipients for those notifications.
+    3. From the Actions page, configure the **Severity** for the alert to High, Medium, or Low, and select **Send to alert center** if available.
+If alerts are not available or supported, select **Send email notifications** and specify recipients for those notifications.
     4. Click **Next: Review**.
     5. Review the updated rule details, and then click **Update Rule**.